 Operating strategy, inventory control and lead times are a few of the factors you should consider when developing or reviewing your part management system.
-Taking these factors into account can help minimize plant performance disruption, promote efficiency, and reduce the carrying cost.
+Taking these factors into account can help minimize performance disruption, promote efficiency, and reduce carrying cost.
 Ultimately, producing successful spare part management.

 As a parts manager, you will either operate from a predictive or reactive position.
 Most companies fall into the habit of building their management strategy around reactive events.
 To successfully manage part inventory a manager should adopt a predictive strategy.
 While reactive management can be beneficial during a crisis, the essence of successful management is the ability to prevent problems before they arise.

 Predictive management of spare parts includes the collection and analysis of data, and the ability to look at the entire scope of operation to locate and solve important underlying problems that may surface in the long run.
 In relation to collecting and analyzing data, be sure to look out for patterns of failure that can reveal problems that are not clearly visible.
 Predictive management will help you to make better use of resources, cutting the time and cost associated with fixing issues.